brucecantarim/welbi-challenge/README.md

 Given a few more hours, I would have implemented the UI for creating new residents and new programs.
-I would also have moved the API request and state management to a custom hook, and I would have implemented a more robust error handling and loading animation handling system, along with testing.
+I would also have moved the API request and state management to a custom hook (Work on this was started), and I would have implemented a more robust error handling and loading animation handling system, along with testing.

 Oh, and by the way, I love Community too.